Hostility between congressional Republicans and Democrats reaches new lows amid growing fears of violence

 The pitched battle over Greene’s threat to Congress comes against the backdrop of the looming Senate impeachment trial of Trump in which the vast majority of Republicans are likely to vote to acquit him.

 On the other side of the Capitol, Rep. Jimmy Gomez (D-Calif.) is seeking to have Greene expelled and is asking every GOP lawmaker for their support.
+He plans to introduce his initiative as a privileged resolution next week, effectively ensuring it receives a vote on the floor.

 “I’ve been getting a lot of support from colleagues, even Republican colleagues who are saying some positive things, but they’re nervous,” Gomez said in an interview.